 The patient with dysautonomia will often complain of difficulty standing still, fatigue, lightheadedness, nausea, and other GI symptoms, brain fog or mental clouding, palpitations, or chest discomfort, shortness of breath or difficulty breathing.
 A major way dysautonomia does cause problems is by producing orthostatic intolerance.
 Patients with orthostatic intolerance cannot tolerate prolonged standing.
 Orthostatic intolerance is a state of being that involves many symptoms including dizziness or lightheadedness while standing.
 There is a spectrum of orthostatic intolerance and may be divided into 3 types including episodic, chronic and neurocirculatory failure.

 Episodic orthostatic intolerance means the difficulty in standing does not occur consistently enough to warrant ongoing clinical management.
 Dehydration, stress, prolonged bed rest, or illnesses may cause this occasional faintness, or drop in blood pressure.
-This occasional problem is a normal reaction to abnormal flow of blood in a person with the help of the autonomic nervous system and must be differentiated for more serious conditions.
+This occasional problem is a normal reaction to the abnormal flow of blood in a person with the help of the autonomic nervous system.
+This is must be differentiated for more serious conditions.

 Chronic orthostatic intolerance is the category into which most dysautonomia patient’s fall.
 The severity of symptoms may fluctuate over time, but the patient consistently experiences symptoms and demonstrates abnormal drops in blood pressure (neurally mediated hypotension/neurogenic orthostatic hypotension) or abnormal increases in heart rate (POTS), or both upon standing.
 In these chronic cases, even though the person’s blood pressure is maintained for a period of time during standing, the person still feels dizzy or lightheaded and often experiences additional symptoms.
 The severity of the symptoms may change and worsen over time with external stress, emotional stress, physical, stress, or pain.
 Common dysautonomias involving chronic orthostatic intolerance are postural orthostatic tachycardia syndrome (POTS), and autonomically mediated syncope.